- Diaper Intro

 Do you want 15-20% off diapers, wipes, and other household “essentials” and free 2-day shipping?
 Umm, yeaah.

 Amazon Mom is a program I highly recommend, especially for working moms.
 With it, you get a free Amazon Prime subscription for 3 months, which means free 2-day shipping on all baby items, PLUS 15% off dipes, wipes, and household stuff (20% off for Subscribe & Save members, see below).
-After the 3 months is up, you can then purchase an Amazon Prime membership for $79 a year (sooo worth it) and keep chugging along, or you can opt out.
-You will MORE than recoup the cost of the prime membership within a short while, trrust me.
+After the 3 months is up, you can then purchase an Amazon Prime membership for $99 a year (sooo worth it) and keep chugging along, or you can opt out.

 Subscribe and Save